MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/licensing-and-activation-data-sent-to-office-365-by-office-365-proplus.md

 ## Managing product keys for Office 365 ProPlus
 <a name="BKMK_ManageProductKeys"> </a>

 Microsoft 365 Apps uses a standard Microsoft technology called Activation &amp; Validation Service to activate and validate keys.
-Since Office 365 product keys need to be renewed every month, communication with the Activation &amp; Validation Service is necessary on a monthly basis.
+Since Microsoft 365 Apps product keys need to be renewed every month, communication with the Activation &amp; Validation Service is necessary on a monthly basis.

 For a description of the data sent, see the Activation section of the [Windows 8 and Windows Server 2012 Privacy Statement](https://go.microsoft.com/fwlink/p/?LinkId=313210)